thedatasnok/webshop/README.md

 </div>

 It assumed that the application is going to be deployed as a set of containers to a Kubernetes cluster, however running it within any other container orchestration system should be possible.
 The reverse proxy part would have to be swapped out with an equivalent solution for the chosen system.

-For Kubernetes it is assumed that the cluster has a ClusterIssuer from [cert-manager](https://cert-manager.io/) installed, which will be used to issue TLS certificates.
-ExternalDNS on the other hand is not a requirement.
-But it is a "nice-to-have" as it can automate setting up A records for the services based on the ingress configuration.
+Further details can be found under [Deployment](#deployment).

 ## Getting started